zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

-Seen, evil opinion, jungle view, desert, distorted, shaken, bound, seize, accept, hold, execute, evil way, evil path, evil, evil, outward, outward, reversed ( vipariyesa) clasp, viparīta clasp, upside down (vipallāsa) clasp, wicked clasp, “[see] true on non-real [see] The grip, all came to Sixty-two evil views, these are distorted views.
-“Distorted views have been freed”: “The distorted views have been freed, crossed, crossed, overridded.”
+Seen, evil opinion, jungle view, desert, distorted, shaken, bound, seize, accept, hold, execute, evil way, evil path, evil, evil, outward, outward, reversed ( vipariyesa) clasp, viparīta clasp, upside down (vipallāsa) clasp, wicked clasp, "[see] true on non-real [see] The grip, all came to Sixty-two evil views, these are distorted views.
+"Distorted views have been freed": "The distorted views have been freed, crossed, crossed, overridded."
 For distorted views have been freed.

-“Decisions have been reached, has been obtained”: “Four [holy] ways are called the decision. {Eight sacred paths, namely: righteism, righteism, righteism, righteism, good life, good progress, mindfulness, positive?} “The people with the four sacred paths have reached, fully reached, reached, reached, and testified.”
+"Decisions have been reached, has been obtained": "Four [holy] ways are called the decision. {Eight sacred paths, namely: righteism, righteism, righteism, righteism, good life, good progress, mindfulness, positive?} "The people with the four sacred paths have reached, fully reached, reached, reached, and testified."
 The decision has been reached.
-“Gets the Word”, [eight sacred ways,
+"Gets the Word", [eight sacred ways,
 namely: righteism, righteism, righteism, righteism, righteism, good life, good progress, mindfulness, The way has been obtained, has been obtained, has reached it, has reached the way, has reached the way, and has been testified For the decision has been reached, has received the way.

-“I am a man who has been born wise and will not be guided by another”: “'The wisdom of the unrighteous person has been born, is born, born, born, has
+"I am a man who has been born wise and will not be guided by another": "'The wisdom of the unrighteous person has been born, is born, born, born, has
-appeared: “All things are indefinite” Wise has been born, has been born.
+appeared: "All things are indefinite" Wise has been born, has been born.
-Completely born, born, born, has arisen; “Everything is bitter”... (medium) “All law is without me”...
-“Any set law is extinction law” wisdom has been born, has been born, has been born, has been born, Born, has appeared.
+Completely born, born, born, has arisen; "Everything is bitter"... (medium) "All law is without me"...
+"Any set law is extinction law" wisdom has been born, has been born, has been born, has been born, Born, has appeared.
 For me was born wise.
-“Who will not be guided by other”, the unconscious person is a person who is not guided by others, does not rely on others, has arrived not bound by others, he truthfully knows, sees, is not obsessed, positive Knower and
+"Who will not be guided by other", the unconscious person is a person who is not guided by others, does not rely on others, has arrived not bound by others, he truthfully knows, sees, is not obsessed, positive Knower and
-remembered: 'All deed is caprily' He is a person who is not guided by others, does not rely on others, who have arrived and is not bound by others, he truthfully knows and sees, is not obsessed, right Knower and remembered; “All works are bitter”...
-“All law is without me”...
-“Any collection of laws is extinction.”
-He is a man who is not guided by others, who do not rely on others, not to others, has To the one who is not bound by others, he knows, sees, is not obsessed, the cognitive, and the memory.”
+remembered: 'All deed is caprily' He is a person who is not guided by others, does not rely on others, who have arrived and is not bound by others, he truthfully knows and sees, is not obsessed, right Knower and remembered; "All works are bitter"...
+"All law is without me"...
+"Any collection of laws is extinction."
+He is a man who is not guided by others, who do not rely on others, not to others, has To the one who is not bound by others, he knows, sees, is not obsessed, the cognitive, and the memory."
 For me to be a wise man who is born and will not be guided by others: I should be alone like a rhino horn.

 Because then, the eloquent person said,

-“The distorted views have been freed, have reached the decision, have received the word,
+"The distorted views have been freed, have reached the decision, have received the word,

-I am a man who has been born wise and will not be guided by others: I should be alone like a rhino horn.”
+I am a man who has been born wise and will not be guided by others: I should be alone like a rhino horn."

 142. The greedy, no deceit, the desires, and those who do not hide evil, have eliminated the evil and the evil.

 After becoming a desire in all the world, you should be alone like a rhino horn.

-“No greed, no deceit, no longing”: “Greed is called thirsty love, that is greed, lust (total greed)... (medium) greed, greed, bad root.
+"No greed, no deceit, no longing": "Greed is called thirsty love, that is greed, lust (total greed)... (medium) greed, greed, bad root.
 That greedy, thirsty love, has been cut off to the unrighteous person, the root has been cut off, like a rooted palm tree, become a non-living thing for the future, so the unrighteous person is a greedy.

-“No deceitful”, there are three kinds of tricks: the means to be subject to the scheme of tricks, deeds of behavior, and the surrounding conspiracy.
+"No deceitful", there are three kinds of tricks: the means to be subject to the scheme of tricks, deeds of behavior, and the surrounding conspiracy.

 What is the trickery of the instrument?
 Here, the owners of the house invite